Burn Injury Attorney in Dallas, Amarillo, and Abilene, Texas

-- Thermal burns which occur when you come in contact with something extremely hot.
+- Thermal burns occur when you come in contact with something extremely hot.

-- Sunburn which occurs when you’re out in the sun too long.
+- Sunburn occurs when you’re out in the sun too long.

-- Friction burns which occur when your skin is rubbed forcefully enough to leave a severe mark or even remove skin.
-When these burns are the result of someone being launched across a roadway, they’re often known as road rash.
+- Friction burns occur when your skin is rubbed forcefully enough to leave a severe mark or even remove skin.
+When these burns result from someone being launched across a roadway, they’re often known as road rash.

-- Chemical burns which are caused by extremely acidic chemicals.
+- Chemical burns are caused by extremely acidic chemicals.

-- Cold burns which are caused when you have prolonged contact with incredibly cold objects or liquids.
+- Cold burns are caused by prolonged contact with incredibly cold objects or liquids.